Willmore obstacle problems under Dirichlet boundary conditions: The one-dimensional Dirichlet obstacle problem

 This shows the first claim.
 In order to see the second one we use $\varphi (u')^2$ as a test function and observe that $\left( \varphi (u')^2\right)' = u'\left( \varphi u'\right)' +\varphi \, u'\, u'' $:

-and also the second claim \eqref{eq:2.16} follows. \end{proof}
+and also the second claim \eqref{eq:2.15} follows. \end{proof}

 The previous proposition reflects on the one hand the well known fact that the elastica operator as a whole is of divergence form.
-On the other hand this shows that $V$ is a subsolution of a second order differential inequality without zeroth-order term and hence obeys a strong (!) maximum principle.
-Observing further that by assumption $u$ must be strictly positive somewhere, this implies in view of the homogeneous Dirichlet boundary conditions that $u$ must be strictly concave somewhere in the interior of $(0,1)$ and strictly convex as well left as also right from this.
-Combining this with the strong Hopf-type maximum principle for $V$ and making use of the symmetric setting we immediately obtain the following result.
+On the other hand this shows that $V$ is a subsolution of a second order differential inequality without zeroth-order term and hence obeys a strong Hopf-type maximum principle.

 \begin{proposition} The auxiliary function $V$ satisfies $V'(x)<0$ on $[0,1/2)$ and $V'(x)>0$ on $(1/2,1]$ and obeys